katiehuang1221/NLP-Analysis-On-Motivational-Speeches/README.md

 ### 3. Sentiment Analysis
 ![alt text](https://github.com/katiehuang1221/onl_ds5_project_4/blob/main/img/sent_profession_1x4.png)

 Above comparison among different speaker profession shows that speakers in entertainment and tech industry tend to remain positive throughout the speech.
-However, the evolution of sentiment in speeches from laywers, doctors, or academic researchers shows a different pattern.
+However, the evolution of sentiment in speeches from lawyers, doctors, or academic researchers shows a different pattern.
 They may start with a positive opening and ending, but become less positive or even negative in the middle of the speech.

   <br/>
   <br/>